shetty-ansh/zenskar-csv-pipeline/README.md

-# Zenskar CSV Processing Flow — Local Testing Guide
+# Zenskar CSV Processing Flow Task— Local Docker, Developer and User Guide

 This guide explains how to run and test the CSV parsing, transformation, and API upload scripts using **Windmill** locally with **Docker**.